Pylons/pyramid_blogr/docs/basic_models.rst

     It's not.

-OK, so while it might sound complicated, in practice it's very simple and saves a developer a lot of headaches managing transactions inside an application.
+OK, so while it might sound complicated, in practice it's very simple and saves a developer a lot of headaches with managing transactions inside an application.

 Here's how the transaction manager process works: